 We’re always hearing that we could be having better sex, a better orgasm, or a better relationship.
 But how often do we hear the nitty-gritty of how we can actually better understand our deepest desires and most embarrassing questions?
 Bustle has enlisted Vanessa Marin, a sex therapist, to help us out with the details.
-No gender, sexual orientation, or question is off limits, and all questions will remain anonymous.
-Please send your sex and relationship inquiries to email@example.com.
+No gender, sexual orientation, or question is off limits, and all questions remain anonymous.
 Now, onto today’s topic: what counts as cheating in a relationship.

 Q: I recently found out that my boyfriend of six months was still active on Tinder.
 We very clearly had a conversation about being monogamous, so I was very upset by this discovery.
 He insists that he only used it “for fun,” and that he never cheated on me.
 I don’t think he ever cheated on me physically, but I still feel like our trust has been damaged.
 Do you think this counts as cheating?

 A: Thanks for your question!
 You’re navigating really tricky territory here.
 Everyone has different ideas about what cheating means, and couples rarely talk in explicit detail about their individual definitions.
 This, of course, can lead to uncomfortable situations like the one you’re currently in.
 Cheating isn’t black-and-white, so each couple has to come to their own agreements.